Keeping Remote Workers HIPAA Compliant

 A good place to start would be a device audit listing every device, where it is being physically used, and what accesses the users have.

-Steps to Take Right Now for Staying HIPAA Compliant When Working from Home
+Steps to Take for Keeping Remote Workers HIPAA Compliant

-There are several steps your healthcare organization should be taking right now towards staying HIPAA compliant while working at home.
+There are several steps your healthcare organization should be taking right now for keeping remote workers HIPAA compliant.

 Policies and Procedures

-The first step will involve creating policies and procedures for both digital and physical files that are removed from the office.
+The first step in keeping remote workers HIPAA compliant will involve creating policies and procedures for both digital and physical files that are removed from the office.

 - Develop an acceptable use policy that specifies who can and cannot use devices that are used for work